AIMS: will vary from exercise to exercise. But generally the broad aims are to:

 New recruits, or sometimes older members who are in difficulty or are returning to activity after a lull, should have an individual in their AWL branch who works with them as a "mentor".

 This is different from formal educationals.
+It's about discussing what the new recruit has done last week and will do next week, not about what Marx means by surplus value.
 The mentor should meet with the recruit weekly, at least.
-This can be informal: a coffee after a paper sale, a drink after a branch meeting.
+This can, even should, be informal: a coffee after a paper sale, a drink after a branch meeting.

 The aim is to talk through with the recruit what she or he has done over the past week, what they plan over the next week, and issues they are unsure or curious about.
 The arrangement should provide recruits with "moral support" and a chance to talk through doubts and perplexities.